Farmworker Movement Documentation Project

 Microfilm must be read on a microfilm reader; these machines are usually available at the appropriate campus library.
 You should be able to make photocopies and sometimes can make digital scans, depending on the machine.

 Use secondary sources to narrow down your topic and identify dates, names of people and organizations, and types of sources.
 If the collection has a guide, use it to identify which rolls of film you need to view.
-Some guides are printed and can be found in the Newspaper/Microforms Room; some are online; some are available both in printed and online forms.

 To find primary sources you may search: